 - Do you feel ill?
 Do you have a high temperature (fever), weight loss or sweats?

 - Have you been in contact with anyone with TB or travelled abroad recently?

 - Do you smoke?

 - Have you started any new medication recently?

 These details will help the doctor to make a diagnosis.
 Your doctor will examine you.
 He or she will check your throat, lungs and heart.
-You may be asked to have lung function tests including a peak flow reading.
+You may be asked to have lung function tests including a blowing test called a peak flow reading.
+Another blowing test which can be done in your GP surgery is called spirometry.
 You may be sent for a chest X-ray.
 Further tests of your lungs may be necessary.

 What treatments may be offered?